Obstructions to the existence of M{\o}ller maps

-In particular, their existence is \textit{not} automatically guaranteed by the Maurer-Cartan equation for the formal perturbation $\delta$ or, in BV terminology, the classical master equation of the theory. \sk
+In particular, their existence is \textit{not} automatically guaranteed by the Maurer-Cartan equation for the formal perturbation $\delta$ or, in BV terminology, the classical master equation of the theory.
+We would like to stress that this should not come as a surprise: Perturbing the differential of a cochain complex alters in general its cohomology, even when the perturbation is formal.
+In the latter case, homological algebra provides efficient tools, known as homological perturbation theory \cite{HPT}, which allow one to quantify the extent to which the cohomology is altered.
+Therefore, from a homological algebra perspective, one expects the existence of M{\o}ller maps only under quite restrictive assumptions. \sk

 The main results of this paper are theorems about the existence and non-existence of M{\o}ller maps for specific classes of theories.
 In order to simplify our presentation, we will first state and prove these theorems for finite-dimensional systems in Section \ref{sec:obstructions} and then generalize to the case of classical field theories in Section \ref{sec:fieldtheories}.
 Loosely speaking, our existence theorem (Theorem \ref{theo:existence}) proves that a M{\o}ller map exists for theories that have cohomological features which are characteristic for interacting Klein-Gordon fields on globally hyperbolic Lorentzian manifolds.
 This theorem generalizes, under slightly refined hypotheses, to the case of field theories (Theorem \ref{theo:FTexistence}) and it provides explicit M{\o}ller maps for interacting Klein-Gordon theories (Example \ref{ex:KGexistence}).
 These agree with earlier constructions in the context of perturbative algebraic (quantum) field theory, see in particular \cite{Duetsch,Hawkins,RejznerProceedings}. \sk